rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/metrics/base-system-metrics.md

 * ***usage_user*** is the percentage of time that the CPU is in user mode

 ## Wireless
-You can monitor and analyze information on the signal strength of a wifi connection by subscribing to the wireless metric.
-This information is extracted from /proc/net/wireless if a device is connected to a wifi connection.
+You can monitor and analyze the signal strength of a wifi connection by subscribing to the wireless metric.
+This information is extracted from ***/proc/net/wireless*** when a device is connected to a wifi connection.